 Shock - affects the Heart

-The idea that emotions are somatic, or body events are more and more accepted even in 'main stream' medicine.
+The idea that emotions are somatic - or body events - is more and more accepted even in 'main stream' medicine.
 It makes sense.

 Acupressure is an ideal tool for balancing emotions.